nikic/nikic.github.com/_posts/2012-12-22-Cooperative-multitasking-using-coroutines-in-PHP.markdown

 single connection at a time.

 The solution is to make sure that the socket is "ready" before actually reading/writing to it.
-To find out which sockets are ready to read from or write to the `stream_select` function can be used.
+To find out which sockets are ready to read from or write to the [`stream_select`][stream_select] function can be used.

-First, let's add two new syscalls, which will cause a task to wait until a certain socket is ready:
+First, lets add two new syscalls, which will cause a task to wait until a certain socket is ready:

 {% highlight php %}
 <?php